 In the words of writer Simon Van Booy, “For those who are lost, there will always be cities that feel like home.”
 Design State of Mind celebrates the metropolitan character and pulse of the specific city I’m highlighting.
 The unique character and feel that defines various regions around the world, and the design trends that make these cities stand out.

 This month, I’m spotlighting Charleston, South Carolina.
 With its amazing historical architecture, coral rooftops, and antebellum charm, the city feels both frozen in time, yet brimming with modern vibrancy.
 From its storied past, to its beautiful palm-dotted waterfront, Charleston has a little bit of something for everyone.
 I recently spent time in this quaint city, taking detailed notes of my favorite haunts: everything from galleries to shopping to delicious eats.
 As an avid traveler, I have got exploring and shopping in new locations down to an art.
-Below, my Charleston city guide.
+Below, my Charleston picks.

 My Hotel Pick: Wentworth Mansion

 My husband and I had the pleasure of staying at the stunning Wentworth Mansion.
 Standout features included the beautiful lookout tower at the top of the hotel and Circa 1886, the incredible onsite restaurant located across the courtyard on the property.

 Every morning, we enjoyed a delicious breakfast there, a great start to our days of walking the city.
 Other noteworthy details were the stained glass, parquet floors, detailed hardware, and inlaid terra-cotta floors.

 I loved the architectural details throughout the hotel.
 There is a layer of Southern hospitality inherent to Charleston, and it was wonderful getting to experience that hospitality firsthand at Wentworth Mansion.

 My Art Picks: Atelier Gallery and Reinert Fine Art Gallery